cheriell/Cross-Version-MPE/README.md

 ## Datasets and feature preparation

-We use the [Schubert Winterreise Dataset](https://zenodo.org/records/3968389) and the [Wagner Ring Dataset](https://zenodo.org/records/7672157) in our case study.
+We use the [MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro), the [Schubert Winterreise Dataset](https://zenodo.org/records/3968389) and the [Wagner Ring Dataset](https://zenodo.org/records/7672157) in our case study.

 During feature preparation, we calculate the HCQT spectrogram and binary pianoroll for each of the music performance.
 We provide one example input-output pair of feature in the folder `example_precomputed_features`.